apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Intruder arrested after breaking in to Getty House, official residence of Los Angeles Mayor Karen Bass**
+**US-Israel: Netanyahu vows to reject any US sanctions on army units**

-You can read more about it [here](https://abc7.com/break-in-getty-house-official-residence-los-angeles-mayor-karen-bass/14710462/).
+You can read more about it [here](https://www.bbc.com/news/world-middle-east-68870273).

 ## Requirements
 - Python 3.8